What is the main source of law authorising this entity form?

 Main documents required

-The notarial deed of incorporation, together with the company’s articles of association, must be executed before an Italian notary.
+The notarial deed of incorporation, together with the company's Articles of Association, must be executed before an Italian notary.
 It must be executed in Italian.
-The deed can be executed pursuant to a notarized and legalized power of attorney of the incorporator(s).
+The deed can be executed pursuant to a notarised and legalised power of attorney of the incorporator(s).

 Involvement of notary, company register, governmental authorities